 School on Wheels, Inc. is a non-profit, 501(c)(3) organization founded in 1993 by Agnes Stevens, a retired teacher.
 After reading Jonathan Kozol’s Rachel and her Children, Agnes realized the extent of homelessness in the USA.
-She began tutoring homeless kids in a park in Santa Monica, encouraging them to stay in school and participate in school activities.
+She began tutoring kids without homes in a park in Santa Monica, encouraging them to stay in school and participate in school activities.

-Today, hundreds of volunteers work one-on-one with children whose homelessness prevents them from receiving the academic stability and help they desperately need.
+Today, hundreds of volunteers work one-on-one with children whose homelessness prevents them from receiving academic stability and help they desperately need.
 The heart of the School on Wheels program is the volunteer tutors who come from all backgrounds and professions, with a shared goal - to reach out to a child, to teach, to mentor, and assist in their educational life.
 They are the "wheels" of our program, reducing barriers to a fulfilling education by traveling to our students in shelters, libraries and schools across Southern California.

 One-on-one weekly tutoring with a volunteer

 Learning Center located in the heart of Skid Row, Downtown Los Angeles

 Tutoring in six major regions in Southern California, including Los Angeles, Orange, San Bernardino, Riverside, Santa Barbara and Ventura counties.

 Looking forward to complete a school project with my friends on helping tutor younger kids, I hope to be able to get the most out of this experience with them as well because we want to be able to set a good example for our younger siblings.